anakarpow/AWS-CICD-Pipeline/README.md

-basic pipe with bandit and cfn-lint
+# basic pipeline with bandit and cfn-lint

+- uses cfn-lint and bandit, other tool requirements?
+- deploys pipe in RES and necessary roles in other environments

+TODO
+- IAM roles optimiziation
+- optimize shell scripts , variable management etc
+- finish up CF templates
+- ...